RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

-\item $\mathbb{Z}_2$ time reversal symmetry (TRS): momentum together with spin reversal is preserved by the helical edge.
-Since the spin-symmetric impurities are located symmetrically around the origin [cf.~\Eq{def:etaI}], and since spin is hard-linked to direction in the bath, $k \to -k$ together with the reversal of the impurities, \mbox{$\eta \to -\eta$}, leaves the local impurity-bath interaction invariant.
-Now since the combined operation $k\to -k$ and $\eta \to -\eta$ is equivalent to spatial inversion, TRS can be translated into spatial inversion with simultaneous spin flip.
+$\mathbb{Z}_2$ time reversal symmetry ($\mathbb{Z}_2^\mathrm{TRS}$): momentum together with spin reversal is preserved by the helical edge.
+The local impurity-bath Kondo interaction is also spin-reversal symmetric, with the impurities themselves located symmetrically around the origin [cf.~\Eq{def:etaI}].
+Therefore $k \to -k$ together with the reversal of the impurities, \mbox{$\eta \to -\eta$}, leaves the local impurity-bath interaction invariant.
+Now the combined operation $k\to -k$ and $\eta \to -\eta$ is equivalent to spatial inversion.
+Hence, for our model setup with an isolated helical edge, TRS can be translated into spatial inversion with simultaneous global spin reversal.